vmware-tanzu/velero/v1.0.0-beta.1/locations.md

     --volume-snapshot-locations portworx-cloud
 ```

-#### One location is still easy
+#### Use a single location

-If you don't have a use case for more than one location, it's still just as easy to use Velero.
+If you don't have a use case for more than one location, it's still easy to use Velero.
 Let's assume you're running on AWS, in the `us-west-1` region:

 During server configuration: